seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 }
 {% endhighlight %}

-Status codes and can be hidden behind `JsonResponse` class.
+Status codes and response structure can be hidden behind `JsonResponse` class.
 Let's add some named constructors to it:

 {% highlight php %}
 <?php